 When you decide to make Costa Rica your home, you will love that every city has a different cost of living, which makes it easy to live in on a budget.

-Below, we’ve listed the major cities and regions that U.S. expats love the most along with the average cost of living.
+Below, we’ve listed the major cities and regions that U.S. expats love the most along with the average cost of living for a single person.

 Now, on to You